 The RWTDF was constructed at the boundary of Püspökszilágy and Kisnémedi and was completed on 22 December 1976.
 It had a capacity of 3540 m3.
 The facility includes near-surface disposal vaults and vertical storage tubes.
 The first waste transport was received by the RWTDF in March 1977.
 The final operation license of the facility was issued by the Ministry of Health in 1980.

-Initially, RWTDF accepted all radioactive wastes originating from the application of the nuclear technology, except for a part of the radium sources from medical applications and other used radiation sources or products, which comprise fissile materials, which were ad-interim stored at a different location.
+Initially, the RWTDF accepted all radioactive wastes originating from the application of atomic energy, except for a part of the radium sources from medical applications and other used radiation sources or products comprising fissile materials, which were ad-interim stored at a different location.

 Of course, the suggestion came up that the wastes generated during the operation and decommissioning of the Paks Nuclear Power Plant should be finally disposed of in the RWTDF, since this was the only one facility in the country designated for the accommodation of low and intermediate level waste (LILW).
 However, the capacity extension to meet the full demand of Paks NPP could not be executed because of the characteristics of the site.

 Nevertheless, 1230 m3 of the total capacity of the RWTDF was filled up with 854 m3 waste of the Paks NPP during the period between 1983 and 1989.
 Later the disposal capacity of the RWTDF was extended with the financial support of the nuclear power plant.
 The extended disposal capacity of the facility is 5040 m3.
 The transport of LILW from the Paks NPP into the RWTDF was suspended during the period between 1990 and 1991, due to the opposition of the population.
 Following this period, the transport of LILW to Püspökszilágy was resumed and continued between 1992 and 1996, thus a volume of 1580 m3 waste of nuclear power plant origin has been disposed of in a disposal volume of 2500 m3.